AlexKarari/logistic-regression/README.md

 3. **Tenure is protective** — each additional month significantly reduces churn probability
 4. **Electronic check = warning sign** — highest churn rate among payment methods (~45%)
 5. **Cross-entropy converges smoothly** — validates the convexity advantage over MSE for classification
+6. **Default threshold** (0.50) is a convention, not an optimised value — see classification-metrics repo for threshold analysis showing recall improvement to ~0.6x at F1-optimal threshold.

 ## ML Concepts Practiced